ZealousMacaroni/Macaroni-Engine/README.md

 After you write your code in main.cpp, to compile, run the command: "./engine/build.sh" to run the shell script that will compile and run the code!.

 If you get the error "permission denied", enter the command: "chmod +x engine/build.sh" to give executable permissions to the shell script.

+If you have any questions please create an issue.